camunda/camunda-docs/docs/self-managed/zeebe-deployment/configuration/gateway.md

 ### Byte sizes

-For buffers and others must be specified as strings and follow the following format: "10U" where U (unit) must be replaced with KB = Kilobytes, MB = Megabytes or GB = Gigabytes.
-If unit is omitted, the default unit is bytes.
+Buffers and data values referencing sizing must be specified as strings and follow the following format: "10U" where U (unit) must be replaced with KB = Kilobytes, MB = Megabytes or GB = Gigabytes.
+If unit is omitted then the default unit is simply bytes.

 For example, `sendBufferSize = "16MB"` creates a buffer of 16 Megabytes.